everappz/everappz.github.io/content/docs/howto/how-to-edit-id3-tags-on-iphone/_index.md

 ## Edit Local Files

-You can edit audio tags for files stored **directly on your device** — without importing them into the app?
-Here’s how:
+You can edit audio tags for files stored **directly on your device** — without importing them into the app.

 - **Go to the "Local Files" section**, then scroll down to **"Files On This Device."**